 With this clarity let’s move on to the topic of how to write work instructions.
-(For clarity on all the BPM lingo see our BPM Glossary)
+(Oh, one more thing: For clarity on all the BPM lingo see our BPM Glossary)

-Work instructions build and preserve the knowledge inside a company.
-When how things are done are passed on verbally, there is room for interpretation and human error.
+Work instructions, or SOPs, build and preserve the knowledge inside a company.
+When “how things are done” are passed on verbally, there is room for interpretation and human error.
 And knowledge about how to most efficiently perform a task is lost when said employee leaves the company and takes the knowledge with them.
 Good work instructions avoid all this.

 Work instructions should make crystal clear how employees perform their tasks.
 There should be no room for interpretation.
 They should not be vague.
 You want to minimise the chance of them confusing your workers.
 This means your instructions should be as brief and simple as possible.
 The Internet is littered with amusing examples of poorly written instructions, and others that having hilarious double meanings.
 Here some ground rules to help you along:

 “Good writing is like a windowpane”.